 Easy Pan-seared Blackened Tilapia topped with delicious Asian inspired sauce

-With a jam packed schedule between work, internship, and grad school, easy weeknight recipes will forever be my go to.
-Thanks to this Blackened Tilapia with Sriracha Scallion Sauce, I am able to whip up an easy and full of flavor weeknight recipe in less than 20 minutes.
-Not to mention, this recipe is budget friendly and made with just a few ingredients!
+With a jam-packed schedule between work, internship, and grad school, easy weeknight recipes will forever be my go-to.
+This Blackened Tilapia with Sriracha Scallion Sauce is one of my favorite ways to make a delicious meal with easy cleanup.
+I am able to whip up an easy and full of flavor weeknight recipe in less than 20 minutes for the entire family.
+Not to mention, this recipe is budget friendly and made with just a few simple ingredients!

 What Does Blackened Fish Mean?

 Blackening is an easy cooking technique used with firm- fleshed fish, chicken, steak, and other meats.
 When blackened, the meat is covered in butter, sprinkled with a mixture of herbs and spices, and cooked in a very hot pan.
 This method results in the food forming a “black” crust on the outside of the item.
 While it may appear burnt, the dark color is a result from the charred spices and butter, offering a smoky, flavorful crust.

 Although this method of cooking is commonly associated with Cajun cuisine, the flavor has been replicated in a simple seasoning available at most grocery stores!
 While this recipe uses store bought Blackening Seasoning, some of the blend’s common spices include paprika, garlic powder, pepper, cayenne pepper, oregano, and thyme.
 If you are up for making your own seasoning, you can find a quick recipe here!

 Like most seafood, tilapia is a great option for quality protein, offering 25 grams in a 3.5 oz fish fillet.
 It is also rich in many vitamins and minerals such as niacin, vitamin B12, phosphorus, selenium, and potassium.